298 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 296 Beacon to the east and 300

-Frederick Dabney, a stockbroker, married in April of 1900 to Elizabeth Elliot Fay.
-After their marriage, they moved to 199 Bay State Road.
+Frederick Dabney, a stockbroker, married in April of 1900 to Elizabeth Elliot Fay of 418 Beacon.
+After their marriage, they lived at 199 Bay State Road.

 Caroline Dabney married in November of 1906 to Augustin Hamilton Parker, a banker and broker.
 After their marriage, they lived with her father at 298 Beacon, but moved soon thereafter to Dover.

 Lewis Dabney died in May of 1908.

 Elizabeth Dabney died in September of 1911.
-Frederick Dabney continued to live at 298 Beacon with their sons, Frederick, Jr., and Thomas.
-His brother, George, continued to live with him.
+Frederick Dabney continued to live at 298 Beacon with their sons, Frederick Lewis Dabney, Jr., and Thomas Nicholson Dabney.
+His brother, George, continued to live with them.

 Frederick Dabney died in November of 1920.
-In June of 1921, George Dabney married Mary Fay, the sister of Frederick Dabney’s deceased wife.
-After their marriage, they lived at 298 Beacon with Frederick Dabney’s sons, Frederick, Jr., and Thomas, until about 1928.
+In June of 1921, George Dabney married Mary Fay of 418 Beacon, the sister of Frederick Dabney’s deceased wife, Elizabeth.
+After their marriage, they lived at 298 Beacon with Frederick and Elizabeth Dabney’s sons, Frederick, Jr., and Thomas, until about 1928.
 They also maintained a home in Wareham.

 In February of 1928, Frederick Dabney, Jr., married Beatrice Whistler Howell, and moved to Dover, Massachusetts.
 By 1929, George and Mary Dabney had moved to Medfield, and Thomas Dabney had moved with them.

 298 Beacon became the home of Robert Schulz and his second wife, Helen Louise Hendrick (Clay) Hartford Schulz.
 They also maintained a homes in Dedham and in Squam Lake, New Hampshire.

 Robert and Helen Schulz continued to live 298 Beacon until the early 1940s.